Sharing & Permissions

 Publishing Publicly

 You can publish any document as a public web page accessible to anyone with the link --- even people outside your workspace.
+Public documents are a great way to share handbooks, help articles, proposals, and announcements with the world.

 Public Document Options